024 7668 6690

 It would only really be used in cases of complicated dental surgery – or in a tiny minority of people who are unsuitable for IV sedation.

 In the vast majority of cases though, dental treatment is quick, easy and over within an hour.
+Since the patient is asleep, it’s often easier for the dentist to complete their work.

 If you have any concerns about dental treatment please get in touch with Bhandal Dental Surgery without hesitation.